 In conclusion, implantation at intermediate temperatures around 600 °C successfully reduced implantation damage in Eu-implanted Ga2O3, while promoting the incorporation of Eu into substitutional sites in the 3+ charge state, and improving the optical activation of Eu ions.
 Accumulation of implantation damage was found to be a complex process.
-The damage level of as-implanted samples was shown to decrease significantly when raising the implantation temperature to 400-600 °C and is attributed to efficient dynamic annealing.
+The damage level of as-implanted samples was shown to decrease significantly when raising the implantation temperature to 400-600 °C which is attributed to efficient dynamic annealing.
 Increasing further the implantation temperature enhances the damage retained after implantation again, pointing to a clustering of defects to form thermally stable complexes.
-Similar effects are seen for post-implant annealing where indeed damage levels first increase for intermediate annealing temperatures and only start to decrease for the highest temperatures of ~900-1000 °C. In fact, Eu and defects seem to stabilize each other since efficient damage recovery is accompanied by out-diffusion of Eu.
+Similar effects are seen for post-implant annealing where indeed damage levels first increase for intermediate annealing temperatures and only start to decrease for the highest temperatures of ~900-1000 °C. In fact, Eu and defects seem to stabilize each other since efficient damage recovery is accompanied by outdiffusion of Eu.
 This is seen for post-implant annealing above 1000 °C [12] as well as for implantation at 1000 °C.

-XANES measurements prove the coexistence of Eu in 2+ and 3+ charge states with ratios that depend strongly on the implantation and annealing temperature.
+XANES measurements reveal the coexistence of Eu in 2+ and 3+ charge states with ratios that depend strongly on the implantation and annealing temperature.
 As-implanted samples implanted at 600 °C have a high fraction of Eu3+, almost 90%, which is in good agreement with an increased substitutional fraction measured by RBS/C. As-implanted samples implanted at 300 °C, on the other hand, show a much lower Eu3+ fraction of around 55%.

-Annealing promotes an efficient activation of the Eu3+, since the intensity of its typical transition lines increases strongly with temperature.
-However, no direct correlation is found between emission intensity, substitutional fraction and Eu3+/ Eu2+ ratio, suggesting that defects play a major role in the observed optical and charge state properties.
+Annealing promotes an efficient optical activation of the Eu^{3+} ions since the CL intensity of their typical transition lines increases strongly with the annealing temperature.
+However, no direct correlation is found between emission intensity, substitutional fraction and Eu^{3+}/Eu^{2+} ratio, suggesting that defects play a major role in the observed optical and charge state properties.

-5. Acknowledgments
+Acknowledgments

-M. Peres thanks FCT, Portugal for his post-doc grant, SFRH/BPD/111285/2015 and K. Lorenz for the grant as Investigador FCT.
+M Peres thanks FCT, Portugal for his post-doc grant, SFRH/ BPD/111285/2015 and K Lorenz for the grant as Investigador FCT.
 Support by the bilateral PESSOA project FCT/EGIDE is gratefully acknowledged.
-B. Méndez and E. Nogales thank financial support from Spanish Minister through project MAT 2012-31959, MAT 2015-65274-R/FEDER and Consolider CSD 2009-00013.
+B Méndez and E Nogales thank financial support from Spanish Minister through project MAT 2012-31959, MAT 2015-65274-R/FEDER and Consolider CSD 2009-00013.